Mount Azuma-kofuji

 Mount Azuma-kofuji (吾妻小富士) is an active stratovolcano in Fukushima prefecture, Japan.

 It has a conical-shaped crater and as the name "Kofuji" (small Mount Fuji) suggests, Mount Azuma is similar in shape to Mount Fuji.
-Mount Azuma's appealing symmetrical crater and the nearby fumarolic area with its many onsen have made it a popular tourist destination.
+Mount Azuma's symmetrical crater and the nearby fumarolic area with its many onsen have made it a popular tourist destination.

 The Bandai-Azuma Skyline passes just below the crater, allowing visitors to drive to within walking distance of the crater and other various hiking trails on the mountain.
 There is also a visitor center along the roadway near the crater, where a collection of eateries, facilities, a parking lot, and a stop for buses from Fukushima Station are located.

 The Azuma volcanic group contains several volcanic lakes, including Goshiki-numa, the "Five Colored Lakes".

 Each Spring, as the snow melts away, a white rabbit appears on the side of Mount Azuma.
 The melting snow shaped like a rabbit is known as the 'seeding rabbit' and signals to the people of Fukushima that the farming season has come.